archipelagoing/Tenue/MyIdeaValue.md

 # Summary

-Sillage is the first verified fragrance identity network.
+tenue is the first verified fragrance identity network.

 It allows users to prove fragrance ownership, express scent identity, form communities, and navigate fragrance culture as a connected system.